Back to Directory

 • Agriculture Safety

-I started with University of Maryland Extension as a Nutrient Management Consultant from 1992 - 1996.
+I began my career with the University of Maryland Extension as a Nutrient Management Consultant from 1992 - 1996.
 I began as the Faculty Extension Assistant for 4-H Youth Development in March 1996 and promoted to Principal Agent Associate in 2016.
 I have a Bachelor of Science Degree in Entomology and Applied Ecology and from the University of Delaware.
-My interests in entomology include insect identification, behavior, life cycles, habitats, collecting and preserving, human/insect interactions, entomophagy, and teaching these basic entomology concepts to any audience.
+My interests in entomology include insect identification, behavior, life cycles, habitats, collecting and preserving, human/insect interactions, entomophagy, and teaching basic entomology concepts to any audience.
 I also enjoy many aspects of agriculture and home horticulture.
 I enjoy working with all audiences and have taught classes for audiences ages 3-80+ years.
-I love family, being with my 2 boys, gardening, reading, agriculture, the environment, movies, and teaching.
+I love family, gardening, reading, agriculture, the environment, movies, and teaching.